ashutosh37/AlintaEnergy/README.md

 ## Alinta Interview app

+AngularJS and Bootstrap based SPA framework , can be extended to use routing as ui-router is already included.

 ### Install instructions

 Pre-Requisites: Install Gulp and Karma globally for commandline interface , follow the below commands